 Destination Adventure: Taiwan’s Wild East Coast

 One hardly thinks of adventure tourism when hearing the name Taiwan.
 “Don’t you mean ThaiLAND?” people often tell us.
 And though Taiwan’s western neighbor continues to garner most of the hubbub, the wild East Coast of Taiwan has quietly been developing some seriously epic activity options to offer adventure seekers and outdoor enthusiasts, while offering little of the tourist crowds and accompanying annoyances.
 Towering 3,000+ meters mountains, check.
 Rivers, waterfalls and the world’s largest marble canyon, check.
 Epic wild and tamed coastline, check.
 Monkey filled jungles and wilderness hot springs, check.
-While one could spend weeks exploring the incredible adventures to be had in Hualien & Taitung counties, here are 7 of our favorites to get you started.
+While one could spend weeks exploring the incredible adventures to be had in Hualien & Taitung counties, here are 7 of our favorite things to do in Taiwan to get you started.

 There is an amazing variety of hiking and trekking locales for people of all skill levels throughout the East Coast.
 For the daring, take a walk along the cliffs edge on the infamous Zhuilu Old Trail, a narrow path perched high above the valley below.
 For nature lovers, take a long walk through the wilderness on the historic Walami Trail or the Lushui-Wenshan trail in Taroko Gorge National Park.
 For epic views, take a stroll above the clouds in the Hehuanshan mountains, one of Taiwan’s 100 peaks over 3,000 meters.
 There are dozens (maybe hundreds) of exotic trails throughout the area just waiting to be explored!
 Whether crossing a planked suspension bridge in the Taroko mountains, taking a dip below a waterfall in the Mugua River Gorge, or spotting monkeys in one of the numerous vine covered tropical jungles, hiking in Taiwan’s wild east coast is sure to get your heart racing.
 Just watch out for snakes!
 Local outfit Island Life Taiwan offers numerous guided hikes, info and other adventures.